×

 When we asked about emergency services, members in Panama wrote:

 "We are near the San Fernando Clinic.
 I have not had to go so I cannot tell you how they are.
-If I needed to be hospitalized I would go to Punta Pacifica hospital where they take my insurance BCBS and stay there, I have heard very positive things," wrote an expat living in Coronado.
+If I needed to be hospitalized I would go to Punta Pacifica hospital where they take my insurance BCBS and stay there, I have heard very positive things," mentioned one expat in Coronado.

 "Emergency services in my area on Bocas del Toro are pretty well non existent.
 There is a new hospital.
 However is does not have much equipment.
 Great for small things.
 Cuts to be stitched.
 Infections, this hospital is public.
-If I had a choice I would go to Punta Pacifica in Panamá City," said an expat in Bocas del Toro.
+If I had a choice I would go to Punta Pacifica in Panamá City," remarked one expat living in Bocas del Toro.

 "Emergency services in Panama are generally reliable and efficient.
 In the event of an emergency, you can call the national emergency number, 911, to request an ambulance.
 The ambulance will be dispatched to your location and will provide medical assistance.
-Additionally, you can also call the local fire department or police station for assistance," commented one expat living in Panama.
+Additionally, you can also call the local fire department or police station for assistance," commented one person.

 View More Answers